What is Dutoprol?

 high cholesterol or triglycerides.

-You may take hydrochlorothiazide and metoprolol with or without food.
+You may take Dutoprol with (or immediately after food) or without food.

 Your blood pressure will need to be checked often.
 You may also need frequent blood tests.

 If you are diabetic, check your blood sugar carefully.
-Taking hydrochlorothiazide and metoprolol can make it harder for you to tell when you have low blood sugar.
+Taking Dutoprol can make it harder for you to tell when you have low blood sugar.
 Do not change your medication dose or schedule without your doctor's advice.

-If you need surgery, tell the surgeon ahead of time that you are using hydrochlorothiazide and metoprolol.
+If you need surgery, tell the surgeon ahead of time that you are using Dutoprol.

-Do not stop using hydrochlorothiazide and metoprolol suddenly, even if you feel fine.
+Do not stop using Dutoprol suddenly, even if you feel fine.
 Stopping suddenly may cause serious or life-threatening heart problems.
 Follow your doctor's instructions about tapering your dose.

 Store at room temperature away from moisture and heat.